jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q2: Write a query to find the average order value for each customer.
+<b> Q2: Write a query to find the average order value for each customer</b>
 <details>
   <summary>A2:</summary>
   SELECT * FROM Customers WHERE Country = 'USA';